PetrKryslUCSD/FinEtools.jl/README.md

 ```julia
 Pkg.clone("https://github.com/PetrKryslUCSD/FinEtools.jl")
 ```
-Only version 0.6 and the nightly builds of Julia  are supported.
+Only version 0.7 (the nightly) builds of Julia  are supported.

 ## Testing